Big Delta State Historical Park

 This park is home to Rika’s Roadhouse, an essential stop for Alaskan travelers in the early 20th century.

-Big Delta State Historic Park is a 10-acre historical park on the Tanana River, eight miles north of Delta Junction.
-The park preserves Rika's Roadhouse and Landing, an important crossroads for travelers, miners and soldiers on the Valdez-Fairbanks Trail from 1909 to 1947.
+Big Delta State Historic Park is a 10-acre historical park on the banks of the Tanana River, eight miles north of Delta Junction.
+The park preserves Rika's Roadhouse and Landing, an important crossroads for travelers, miners, and soldiers on the Valdez-Fairbanks Trail from 1909 to 1947.

 At the turn of the century, the Valdez-Fairbanks Trail became one of the most important access routes to the Alaska Interior during the Fairbanks gold rush of 1902 and the 1903 construction of the Washington to Alaska Military Cable and Telegraph System (WAMCATS) telegraph line.
-Originally created for pack and saddle horses, the trail evolved into a winter road, and eventually was upgraded for wagon traffic, and ultimately automobile traffic.
+Originally created for pack and saddle horses, the trail evolved into a winter road and eventually was upgraded for wagon traffic and then automobile traffic.
 The road was designated the Richardson Highway in 1927.